Please link this guide if you use it as a reference for your own content

 • Increases Lisa’s resistance to interruption.

 It can be alternatively used in expectation of getting hit by enemy attacks though; however, this can become slightly complex to delve into.
+A basic heuristic is that she can resist a single attack from most enemies.

 Constellation 3